conda/conda-dot-org/learn/faq.md

 Conda offers several advantages that make it a popular choice for package management and environment management:

-- **Simplified Package Management**: conda simplifies the installation, management, and updating of software packages and their dependencies.
+- **Simplified Package Management**: Conda simplifies the installation, management, and updating of software packages and their dependencies.
 It provides a unified interface for package installation across different programming languages.

 - **Cross-Platform Compatibility**: conda works seamlessly on Windows, macOS, and Linux operating systems.
 It ensures consistent package installations and avoids compatibility issues across different platforms.